Who We Are

 How to get involved

-The Maryland Harm Reduction Action Network (MHRAN) meets in a different Maryland jurisdiction each month, and offers opportunities to network with other harm reductionists in the area to discuss local and statewide needs.
-Please reach out to Tricia@BaltimoreHarmReduction.org to ask about the next meeting.
+The Maryland Harm Reduction Advocacy Network (MHRAN) meets in a different Maryland jurisdiction each month, and offers opportunities to network with other harm reductionists in the area to discuss local and statewide needs.
+Please reach out to Owen@BaltimoreHarmReduction.org to ask about the next meeting.

 Another way to stay in touch with statewide efforts is to join the Maryland Harm Reduction Listserve.
 This listserve is co-moderated by Baltimore Harm Reduction Coalition and the Maryland Harm Reduction Training Institute and is intended to be a communication and learning tool for individuals and programs working with and for people who use drugs using harm reduction approaches and philosophy.
 It is a space for information sharing, horizontal learning, and collective problem solving.
 Visit this page to request access.